Dominic Smith Player Props: Nationals vs. Phillies

-Dominic Smith -- 0-for-4 in his most recent game -- will be in action for the Washington Nationals against the Philadelphia Phillies, with Matt Strahm on the hill, on June 3 at 4:05 PM ET.
+After hitting .231 with two doubles, two walks and an RBI in his past 10 games, Dominic Smith and the Washington Nationals face the Philadelphia Phillies (who will hand the ball to Ranger Suarez) at 1:35 PM ET on Sunday.

-In his previous game he had a hitless showing (0-for-4) against the Phillies.
+He had a one-hit performance in his previous game (1-for-3) against the Phillies.

 Dominic Smith Game Info & Props vs. the Phillies